Skip to main content

 Cost CategoryLowMediumHighNotes

 Kitchen Equipment$5,700$22,800$68,400Ghost kitchen facilities often include basic equipment.
-A turnkey facility reduces equipment costs to $5K-$15K for supplemental items.
-Starting in a fully equipped shared kitchen can reduce this to near zero.
+A turnkey facility reduces equipment outlay to supplemental smallwares and brand-specific gear.
+Starting in a fully equipped shared kitchen can reduce this category to nearly zero.

 Insurance$1,710$4,560$11,400Ghost kitchens need product liability to cover food safety incidents.
 General liability is required by most ghost kitchen facilities.

-Marketing & Brand Building$1,710$5,700$17,100Professional food photography dramatically improves conversion on delivery platforms — good photos increase orders by 20%-40%.
+Marketing & Brand Building$1,710$5,700$17,100Professional food photography dramatically improves conversion on delivery platforms — good photos meaningfully lift orders.
 Invest in quality product photography before launching.

 Working Capital Reserve$5,700$11,400$34,200Delivery platforms pay out weekly or bi-weekly.
 Maintain 4-6 weeks of operating costs in reserve.
 Ghost kitchens typically reach break-even faster than traditional restaurants.